seanmisra/javascript-coding-exercises/README.md

 33. Sort an array of objects by a given property
 34. 4 ways to delete an element from an array
 35. Implement Bubble Sort with JS
+36. Implement Binary Search with JS (using recursion)